-All businesses need funds to grow and expand, such as for foraying in new markets, adding to research and development and more.
+All businesses need funds to grow and expand, such as for foraying in new markets, adding to research and development, and more.
 Whenever a business needs funds, it can either resort to an external source or internal sources.
-The internal source is primarily the profits that are retained by the company over the years.
+The internal source is primarily the profits that have been retained by the company over the years.
 And the external sources are resorting to debt and equity.
 Here, we will be discussing the sources and uses of funds, as well as the pros and cons of each source of funds.

 Source of Funds

 There are primarily three sources of funds available to the companies, and these are:

 Retained earnings, as the word suggests, represent the earnings that a company retains.
 Or, it is the earnings that a company does not distribute among the shareholders through dividends.
 This is among the oldest and most secure, as well as a reliable source of funds.
 It is because the company here uses its own funds, and this makes it a less expensive source of finance.